YousefEZ/TFL-c/README.md

 Secondly, the data that was retrieved were placed in structs.
-These are the following ideas:

-Structures:
+Such as:

 <details><summary> Station (struct): Holds the data about the station </summary><p>

    a. **id**: The index that station has in the array.